Axioms for infinite matroids: Examples of non-matroids

 \proof (i) Assertions (C1) and~(C2) are trivial.
-For a proof of~(CM), let $X$ be any set of edges, and let $I\subseteq X$ be an independent set.
+The circuit elimination axiom for just two circuits is easily checked by straightforward case analysis for the current graph, or proved in general as for finite graphs by considering vertex degrees. \COMMENT{} For a proof of~(CM), let $X$ be any set of edges, and let $I\subseteq X$ be an independent set.
 Using Zorn's Lemma we find a maximal subset $B$ of $X$ that contains $I$ but contains no finite circuit.
 (Such a set $B$ consists of a spanning tree in each component of the corresponding subgraph).
 If $B$ contains no double ray either, it is a maximal independent subset of~$X$ containing $I$.
 If it does, then this double ray $D$ is unique: since any double ray in the Bean graph has to link its two ends, two distinct double rays would form a finite cycle between them.
 As $I$ is independent, $D$~contains an edge $x\notin I$.
-Now $B-x$ is a maximal independent subset of~$X$ as required by~{\rm(CM)}. \COMMENT{} The circuit elimination axiom for just two circuits is easily checked by straightforward case analysis for the current graph, or proved in general as for finite graphs by considering vertex degrees.
+By the circuit elimination axiom for two circuits, $B-x$ is a maximal independent subset of~$X$ as required by~{\rm(CM)}. \COMMENT{}

-To see that (C3) fails, consider the circuit $C := E(R)\cup E(S)$, its subset $X:= E(R)$, the edge $z\in E(S)\sub C$, and for every $x\in X$ as $C_x$ the unique triangle containing~$x$.
+To see that (C3) fails, consider the circuit $C := E(R)\cup E(S) +y$, its subset $X:= E(R)$, the edge $z\in E(S)\sub C$, and for every $x\in X$ as $C_x$ the unique triangle containing~$x$.